 Diarmid's research interests include the cultural history and geographies of the life and earth sciences, with a particular emphasis on religious engagements with scientific developments during the long nineteenth century.

-Rann is currently a PhD student in the Geography Department at Queen’s, the draft title for her thesis is The Art of Contouring: Towards a Creative Historical Geography of Contour Lines in Britain and Ireland, 1778–1860.
+Karen Rann is a former PhD student in the Geography Department at Queen’s, the title for her thesis was Horizontal hills: A creative historical geography of the emergence of contour lines in nineteenth-century Britain and Ireland.

 Oliver Dunnett is a senior lecturer in human geography at Queen’s University Belfast, specialising in cultural, historical and political geography.
 His research focuses on the ways in which the cultures and politics of outer space, science and technology are connected to questions of place, landscape and identity.